 After the award’s first phase, consisting of the promoter’s acquisition of the awarded piece, the Portuguese artist began developing and producing a new serial work as the second phase of the award.
 At the end of January 2018, this work was presented at Elba Benítez art gallery, which represents the artist in Madrid.

 “We understand art as having an essential role.
 It transmits values and makes us more human, fostering sensitivity and solidarity.
 It enriches people’s soul and transcends.
 It’s a legacy that provides answers to many questions in a complex world.
-Support and patronage of the arts contributes to a wiser society, it helps us grow and understand ourselves better,” affirms D’Anglade.
+Support of the arts contributes to a wiser society, it helps us grow and understand ourselves better,” affirms D’Anglade.

 The new work produced as part of this I Catalina D’Anglade Award is titled "letter, for Anni" .
 A set of five polished steel pieces inspired by the weave of the German artist Anni Alber’s fabrics which, together and individually, give rise to an interesting dialogue between light and shadows, revealing and generating hidden spaces in which everyday objects can interact.